ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Prepare_Alert_Policies.md

 You have now added Lynne Robbins to the Compliance Data Administrator role group.

-# Proceed to Exercise 4
+# Proceed to Lab 3 - Exercise 4